Mod-Bucket/Basic-Staples/README.txt

 Versions

+1.03
+	- fixed grapes. they now drop actual grapes instead of seeds.
+	- added a trellis to grapes.
 1.02
 	- patched appearance of Golden Coffee Bean item to not be a golden eggplant.
 Tweaked color of Golden Cabbage item so it's not so grey.
 	- patched out Easterfest Bunny carrot seeds from being searched for, or really accessed at all.